-Anna French, Client Assistance Program
+Anna French, Representative of Client Assistance Program

 Beth Schaffner, Representative of Parent Training & Information Center

-Brenda Mosby, Business, Industry & Labor
+Brenda Mosby, Representative of Business, Industry & Labor

 David Noftsker, Recipient of VR Services

-Katie Oliver, Colorado Department of Education
+Katie Oliver, Representative of Colorado Department of Education

-Robert Lawhead, Colorado Developmental Disabilities Council
+Robert Lawhead, Representative of Colorado Developmental Disabilities Council

 Sheena Bassett, VR Counselors Representative

-Stephan Heidenreich, State Independent Living Council
+Stephan Heidenreich, Representative of State Independent Living Council

 Kristin Corash, Director, DVR

-Susan Richardson, Community Rehabilitation Program
+Susan Richardson, Representative of Community Rehabilitation Program